-In 2011, three youth focus groups were held to identify gaps in accessing local health-based education resources and services.
+Several years ago, youth focus groups were held to identify gaps in accessing local health-based education, resources and services.
 The feedback was predominantly focused on the need to gather heath-based information in a private way.

 Our Youth Committee researched, brainstormed, and monitored the design and content of the poster.
-We were very lucky to find a talented Victoria artist named to design the posters, and she has done an amazing job incorporating everyone’s ideas for the project.
 The goal of this project is to break down barriers youth face in accessing local health services as identified by youth!

-**Please note that the posters have been updated and printed in September 2016**
+**Please note that the posters have not been updated and printed since September 2016** We are hoping to have a re-print of this information in Fall 2021.
+Please keep checking back for an update version.

 - Short-term, solution-focused counseling for PWP members, their families and friends (by appointment and on a drop-in basis)